SUSTAINABLE HIGH DENSITY CITIES LAB (SustainableHDCities)

-SustainableHDCities brings together researchers from HKU Faculty of Architecture, Faculty of Engineering and Faculty of Science to create a lab that specializes in multi-scale environmental modeling and built-environmental physics and other science.
+SustainableHDCities brings together researchers from HKU Faculty of Architecture, Faculty of Engineering and Faculty of Science to create a lab that specializes in multi-scale environmental modeling and built-environmental science.
 Multi-scale means building-interiors, single buildings, clusters of buildings, spaces between buildings, up to the entire city envelope, mega-city regions and systems of cities.
-It has projects that look at built environmental performance at the microbial level, such as transit systems and bank notes as urban pathways for pathogens, and at the urban system scale, for example, modeling pollution performance across the entire Chinese settlement system.
-SustainableHDCities is part of the network of building, architectural, environmental and urban physics research labs in National University of Singapore, Cardiff University, Tianjing University, Tongji University, University College London, CUHK and Cambridge University.
+The group has projects that look at built environmental performance at the microbial level, such as transit systems and bank notes as urban pathways for pathogens, and at the urban system scale, for example, modeling pollution performance across the entire Chinese settlement system.
+SustainableHDCities is part of a world-class network of building / architectural / environment / urban science, research labs in National University of Singapore, Cardiff University, Tianjing University, Tongji University, University College London, CUHK, University of Chicago and Cambridge University.

-Combined micro-climate and built environment energy modeling: Urban scale models for simulating micro-climate and buildings will be combined to address research questions associated with, external and transitional comfort, air quality, and built environment energy performance, related to high density cities.
-This can be extended to consider urban scale mobility and accessibility, and other urban infra-structures, in relation to building design and spatial planning.
-Current work combining research at HKU and WSA will be developed to look at case study areas in Hong Kong, with possible application areas in Sai Ying Pun and Wanchai.
-(Staff: Jianxiang Huang, Weijen Wang, Weifeng Li)
+- An integrated model for urban microclimate and building energy for early stage design: Urban scale models for simulating micro-climate and buildings are combined to address research questions associated with, external and transitional comfort, air quality, and built environment energy performance, related to high density cities.
+This is being extended to consider urban scale mobility and accessibility, and other urban infra-structures, in relation to building design and spatial planning.

-Urban ventilation and outdoor comfort: To develop modeling relating to outdoor ventilation, breezeways, and outdoor thermal delight.
-This will link to research on larger scale city climate at HKU Engineering (Staff: Youguo Li) and Chinese University (Staff: Edward Ng).
+- Urban ventilation and outdoor comfort: Modeling relating to outdoor ventilation, breezeways, and outdoor thermal delight.

-People-centred EcoCity planning and design: To develop physical and socio-economic evaluation tools for Ecocities.
-This will focus on a bottom-up approach to EcoCities, linking with existing communities and infrastructure.
+- People-centred EcoCity planning and design: Physical and socio-economic evaluation tools for Ecocities.
+This focuses on a bottom-up approaches to EcoCities, linking with existing communities and infrastructure.
 Work with existing communities includes understanding the environmental performance of urban villages and split units for low-income groups, and designing interventions that improve conditions whilst protecting from gentrification.
-Examples include the Pingdi low carbon city, Hong Kong split units (Aberdeen) and Shenzhen urban villages (Staff: Du Juan’s lab).

-Healthy City: To investigate environmental issues relating to social and health aspects of high density cities, focusing on space and place, including: livability standards, housing policy, housing and amenity space for the elderly, accessibility and mobility, walking space, green space, housing standards and social networks.
-This work will link to work carried out by DUPAD (Staff: Rebecca Chiu, Chris Webster, Chinmoy Sarkar).
+- Healthy City: Investigating environmental issues relating to social and health aspects of high density cities, focusing on space and place, including: livability standards, housing policy, housing and amenity space for the elderly, accessibility and mobility, walking space, green space, housing standards and social networks.

-Performance Aspects of Transitional Spaces in Urban: To investigate the quantitative and qualitative analysis of the courtyard typology in selected contemporary buildings in warm humid climates and the adaption of vernacular principles for urban and rural developments.
-Also, to carry out a Post Occupancy case study evaluation of ‘sky-courts’ in the Hong Kong Community College HKPolyU (Staff: Weijen Wang).
+- Performance Aspects of Transitional Spaces in Urban areas: Investigating the quantitative and qualitative analysis of the courtyard typology in selected contemporary buildings in warm humid climates and the adaption of vernacular principles for urban and rural developments.
+Carrying carry out a Post Occupancy case study evaluation of ‘sky-courts’ in the Hong Kong Community College HKPolyU.

-Hong Kong Podium Regulation Revision (by invitation from the HKI): To investigate the environmental and architectural performance relating to the Hong Kong podium typology regulations, to identify performance related outcomes for different design options (Staff: Weijen Wang).
+- Hong Kong Podium Regulation Revision.
+Investigate the environmental and architectural performance relating to the Hong Kong podium typology regulations, to identify performance related outcomes for different design options.

-Environmental Assessment of the Projecting Bay Window: To carry out a quantitative and qualitative analysis of the projecting bay windows in high-rise residential buildings.
-This would be the first in a series of research directed at elements of building enclosure (Staff: Chad McKee).
+- Environmental Assessment of the Projecting Bay Window: Quantitative and qualitative analysis of the projecting bay windows in high-rise residential buildings.
+This would be the first in a series of research directed at elements of building enclosure.

-Policy to Practice Workshop: To organize a workshop with research, government and industry partners (in Hong Kong and mainland China) to explore the transition of the built environment low carbon agenda from policy to practice (Staff: Phil Jones).
+- Policy to Practice Workshops: Workshop with research, government and industry partners (in Hong Kong and mainland China) to explore the transition of the built environment low carbon agenda from policy to practice.